LezWatch/lezwatchtv-wporg/readme.txt

 === LezWatch.TV News and Information ===
 Contributors: Ipstenu, liljimmi
-Tags: television, queer, lesbian, tv, block
+Tags: television, queer, lesbian, tv, blocks
 Requires at least: 4.8
-Tested up to: 5.7
+Tested up to: 5.8
-Stable tag: 1.3
+Stable tag: 2.0
 License: GPLv2 (or Later)

 Display information on queer female, transgender, and non-binary representation on TV.
 Brought to you by LezWatch.TV.